ssovit/tiktok-scraper/README.md

 ```
 It's highly recommended that you use proxy to prevent your IP from getting banned.

 It's highly recommended to use Proxy service if you are making lots of requests in short interval of time.
-[IPRoyal](https://iproyal.com/?r=ttproxy) is good. *It's my referral link and I would get a bit from it*
+[IPRoyal](https://iproyal.com/?r=ttproxy) is good.

+# Price?
+- Full Scraper API including device registration source code for just USD 400.
+- No Bullshit, I will give you your personalized demo personally.
+- No Dependency on extrenal servers or any subscriptions that adds latency to your project.
+Or even better if using python, could use the functions within your code.
+- Pure code that you can run and host for you own.

+# Need more or have a gig?
+- Lets talk! contact informations below.

 # Contact
 - [Telegram](https://t.me/sovitt)